alexkreidler/semantic-browser/docs/features.md

 Also the inconsistency between the graph and object data model of JS means perf could be problem.
 I see lots of iteration in the N3Store.js implementation.

 For now: work on Collection using passed objects.

+## About indexed dataset

+rdf-ext uses rdf-dataset-indexed which uses an old forked version of N3.
+That old version still requires client libraries to implement equals on the quads, which jsonld.js doesn't do.

+Let's see if Graphy.js works better